themeteorchef/deploying-to-modulus/deploying-to-modulus.md

 </div>

 ### Alternatives to Modulus

 Before we dig into getting set up on Modulus, you may be wondering…”are there alternatives to Modulus?”
 Of course!
 Here’s a quick look at some of the more popular options for hosting a Meteor application (and how they differ) with Modulus:

-#### Digital Ocean
+#### DigitalOcean

-Digital Ocean is a popular choice for hosting Meteor applications due to its value.
+DigitalOcean is a popular choice for hosting Meteor applications due to its value.
 The service is fairly inexpensive and offers a “blank slate” server using one of six operating systems: Ubuntu, Fedora, Debian, CentOS, CoreOS, or FreeBSD.
 The difference between Digital Ocean—“D.O.”
 (DEE-OH) as you may hear in nerd-to-nerd conversations—and something like Modulus is that installation and configuration of all the software needed to run your application is left up to you.
 For example, you will need to install Node.js, MongoDB, and all other tools needed to get up and running.

-Though inexpensive, D.O. is best reserved for developers who have some experience with system administration, or, aren’t afraid to get their hands dirty.
+Though inexpensive, DO is best reserved for developers who have some experience with system administration, or, aren’t afraid to get their hands dirty.

 #### Amazon EC2

 Another option for hosting our Meteor applications is Amazon EC2.
-This service is similar to Digital Ocean in that it allows you to spin up virtual “instances” (copies) of your application.
+This service is similar to DigitalOcean in that it allows you to spin up virtual “instances” (copies) of your application.
 Again, configuration and management of these instances is up to you so working with EC2 requires a fair bit of system administration knowledge to get up and running.

 <div class="note success">
   <h3>A loophole!</h3>